NATIONAL PASTRY DAY

 - French and Italian Renaissance chefs eventually perfected the puff and choux pastries while 17th and 18th-century chefs brought new recipes to the table.
-Included in the new recipes were; Napoleons, cream puffs and eclairs.
+Included in the innovative recipes were Napoleons, cream puffs and eclairs.

 Culinary historians often consider French pastry chef Antonin Careme (1784 – 1833) to have been the original great master of pastry making in modern times.

 There are many different types of pastry deliver baked goods that make our mouths water.
 Most of them fall into one of the following categories:

 - Shortcrust pastry – simplest and most common.